Episode 50: No Job is Finished Until the Paperwork is Done

 "I believe you’re right," said Everett.
 "This tale is far from over."

 "Tolerably," said Everett.
-"The leader of the nationalists got away,
+"The leader of the nationalists may have gotten

-and the Duck’s captain remains unaccounted for, but I believe
+away, and the captain of the Duck may remain unaccounted for, but I

 "How will we explain this to Michaelson?" asked the signalman.
 "We were